Three Keys to Revenue Operations Success

 Success Factor Two: Build a consensus about the business case for funding Revenue Operations.
 Every business has dots they can connect – and financial opportunity to unlock the latent growth potential in their business.
 Connecting those dots can improve sales performance, better monetize customer data, and increase returns from customer, data, channel and brand assets.
 But few CFOs, Boards, or CEOs really understand the “math of growth” in their business.
 So they lack a financially valid basis for calculating and measuring the financial impact of RevOps.
 Without a strong business case - CROs and RevOps leaders cannot properly fund growth programs, allocate growth resources, or prioritize growth investments.
 Seventy two percent of leaders agree establishing a financially valid scorecard and consensus on the contribution of revenue operations actions, investments and initiatives to firm financial performance is essential to prioritize actions, allocate resource investments, and incentivize change.
 “Senior leadership need a shared understanding of the financial impact commercial transformation can deliver so they can align on priorities and effectively activate the required culture, compensation and resource allocation changes,” says Ashmi Pancholi, VP Revenue Operations and Analytics at Affirm.
 The problem is that many of the executives running companies don’t fully understand where the core growth leverage is in their business so they are not capitalizing on where the big and low hanging fruit opportunities are..
 This is often a cultural, accounting, education, “silo”, or measurement problem.
 Without a clear mandate or common vocabulary to help leadership quantify value, communicate, budget, measure and prioritize actions, decisions and investments – commercial transformation agendas will be sidelined in favor of better understood but less impactful initiatives.
 The solution is to get c-suite leaders to understand the growth levers in the business, according to Dominique Hanssens, Professor of Marketing at the UCLA Anderson School of Management “Three audiences – the marketing, finance and accounting disciplines - need to agree on a common math, vocabulary, and knowledge base if they are to gain a greater understanding of the variables that drive future cash flows, valuations, and firm performance in a modern economy,” says Hanssens.

 Success Factor Three: Overcome analysis paralysis by prioritizing where to start.
 CROs and RevOps leaders face the near impossible task of simultaneously building cross functional teams, funding growth capabilities, and prioritizing hundreds of smart growth actions – all while generating measurable results.
 Without a consensus on the opportunity to grow and the operational growth levers to pull to achieve that growth, CROs and RevOps leaders become paralyzed by too many choices and no clear consensus on where to start.
 Every Revenue Operations executive we speak to has dozens of smart growth investments and actions they can take that can help them unlock more scalable, profitable and consistent growth.
 That’s too many choices to make.
 Particularly when there is no established basis for ranking them by ROI or ease of execution.
 Building a consensus on the top three to five investments that offer impact and scalability with little investment or change management is essential.
-To do this, c-suite leaders must understand and agree on the “smart actions” that balance time to value and capability building and connect the dots across the existing commercial systems, data sets and processes to create scalable and consistent growth“The opportunity for growth leaders and their operations teams is identifying the actions that deliver and realize value for the client,” says Mary Beth Donovan, Global Senior Vice President, Customer Success at EDB.
+To do this, c-suite leaders must understand and agree on the “smart actions” that balance time to value and capability building and connect the dots across the existing commercial systems, data sets and processes to create scalable and consistent growth.
+“The opportunity for growth leaders and their operations teams is identifying the actions that deliver and realize value for the client,” says Mary Beth Donovan, Global Senior Vice President, Customer Success at EDB.

 In all our research identified seven questions every RevOps team must answer if they are going to succeed.
 To answer these questions, Slate Point Partners has developed a comprehensive benchmark analysis that evaluates the ability of a business to generate consistent and scalable organic growth.
 It’s called the Quality of Revenue OperationsTM Benchmark Analysis.
 The benchmark is unique because it evaluates the growth capabilities and assets in your business across the sixteen operational value levers proven to impact future revenues, cash flow, and firm value.

-To make it easy for leaders to get started, we’re offering a Revenue Operations Self-Assessment (ROSATM) that can quickly answer the seven questions every CRO must get right to succeed.
+To make it easy for leaders to get started, we’re offering a Revenue Operations Benchmark Self-Assessment (ROBTM) that can quickly answer the seven questions every CRO must get right to succeed.
 In less than half an hour of time invested, this simple but powerful tool will evaluate your commercial operations against 100% of the drivers of future growth to quickly size the untapped revenue potential in your business, and prioritize the actions that create the most value.
 This provides you an externally validated fact base to answer the seven questions essential to success.
-Feel free to reach out to me if you’re interested in learning more about our proprietary model and want to get access to the ROSATM a self-directed assessment tool.
+Feel free to reach out to me if you’re interested in learning more about our proprietary model and want to get access to the ROBTM a self-directed assessment tool.

 There are three fundamental things anyone with a CRO or Revenue Operations title must get right immediately if they are going to succeed.
-To help tackle these three obstacles, Slate Point Partners has developed a comprehensive benchmark analysis that evaluates the ability of a business to generate consistent and scalable organic growth called the Quality of Revenue OperationsTM benchmark analysis.
+To help tackle these three obstacles, Slate Point Partners has developed a comprehensive benchmark analysis that evaluates the ability of a business to generate consistent and scalable organic growth called the Revenue Operations Benchmak analysis.
 In less than thirty minutes, any manager can get answers to the seven core questions growth leaders must answer.